ethereum/pm/All Core Devs Meetings/Meeting 52.md

 **Geth**

 Karalabe: [00:38:22]
-* half a year ago we were working on pruning and we found errors which  now we confirmed was not our fault, so we have fresh anergy to work on prunning
+* half a year ago we were working on pruning and we found errors which  now we confirmed was not our fault, so we have fresh energy to work on prunning

 **Parity**